davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 So, similar to how functional core was Gary's answer to testability in a world full of side effects, my assertion is that state machines are the answer to determinism in the era of AI agents.
 I have seen time and again that if we draw a larger box around that core and try as hard as possible to shove all the things that are important into it, and into a state machine, that the layers above (both imperative and agentic) become minimized, reducing risk, and making it much easier to verify correctness in the core of the system.

-## What this looks like in practice
+## A pragmatic reference architecture

 I've been spiking on a project with [Jon Girard](https://www.linkedin.com/in/jon-girard-8239988b/) and [Michael Timko](https://www.linkedin.com/in/miketimko/) and applying these ideas — the heritage from van Gurp & Bosch, the configuration-driven approach from Fantasm, the machine-as-source-of-truth thinking from my SurveyMonkey POC — and it is proving highly effective at validating **deterministic core, agentic shell**.